harrislam1/covid19_NYC_taxi_trips/README.md

 # covid19_NYC_taxi_trips
-Effect of the pandemic on NYC taxi trips
+Effect of the COVID-19 pandemic on NYC taxi trips.